 Graphitti Designs’ Gallery Editions reproduce the look, feel and attitude of the original art as it was originally created by the artist.
 Though it appears to be printed in black and white, the contents of these books are sourced from high-resolution, full color scans taken directly from the artwork.
 Each high-quality, Smythe-sewn hardcover book captures every detail of the art at actual-size, and are printed at 200 line-screen on a rich, heavy paper stock.

-To sum up, for every publisher: a book presenting, at full original size, the original art pages.
+To sum up, for every publisher: a book presenting, at the full original size, the original art pages.
 While every company strives to have every page of original art for that issue or story included, sometimes that’s not possible.
-Therefore in these editions you will find pages included that are not from the original art and instead from the printed comic, tear sheets, colour guides, and a variety of other sources.
+Therefore in these editions, you will find pages included that are not from the original art and instead from the printed comic, tear sheets, colour guides, and a variety of other sources.
 They are marked along the bottom as not being from the original art.

 The second format from IDW, with the definition provided from their first Artifact Edition, Dave Gibbons’ The Watchmen Artifact Edition.